Miami Income Tax Mortgage Debt Forgiveness: 10 Key Points

 For more information about the Mortgage Forgiveness Debt Relief Act of 2007, visit www.irs.gov.
 IRS Publication 4681, Canceled Debts, Foreclosures, Repossessions, and Abandonments, is also an excellent resource.

 You can also use the Interactive Tax Assistant available on the IRS website to determine if your canceled debt is taxable.
 The ITA takes you through a series of questions and provides you with responses to tax law questions.

-Finally, you may obtain copies of IRS publications and forms either by downloading them from www.irs.gov or by Miami Income Tax CPA Firms.
+Finally, you may obtain copies of IRS publications and forms either by downloading them from www.irs.gov or by Miami Income Tax Firms.